Model United Nations: History

-Another historic model United Nations was held at St. Lawrence University from 11 to 13 February 1949.
-It was initiated by Dr. Harry Reiff, head of the History and Government Department, with the assistance of departmental colleague Otto L. George.
-The 1949 St. Lawrence University Model UN conference included delegates from regional colleges and universities, including Adelphi University, Alfred University, Champlain College, Clarkson University, McGill University, Middlebury College, Potsdam College, Saint Michael's College, and The University of Vermont.
-The conference continued annually for many years at St. Lawrence, and has recently been revived on the campus.
+Another early MUN event was held at St. Lawrence University from February 11 to 13, 1949, organized by Dr. Harry Reiff and Otto L. George.
+Delegates represented regional colleges including Adelphi University, Alfred University, Champlain College, Clarkson University, McGill University, Middlebury College, Potsdam College, Saint Michael's College, and The University of Vermont.
+The conference continued annually for years, and has since been revived on campus.

-The three oldest conferences in the world that are still active today were established in the early 1950s.
-They are Berkeley Model United Nations (BMUN) at Berkeley (1952) Harvard Model United Nations (HMUN) at Harvard (1953) and Model United Nations of the Far West (MUNFW), which has held college-level conferences since 1951.
-The first being at Stanford University where Ralph Bunche was the honored speaker.
+Three of the oldest active conferences in the world were established in the early 1950s.
+They are Berkeley Model United Nations (BMUN) at Berkeley (1952), Harvard Model United Nations (HMUN) at Harvard (1953), and Model United Nations of the Far West (MUNFW), which has held college-level conferences since 1951.
+The first was held at Stanford University, where diplomat Ralph Bunche spoke.